Skip to content

 How Should I Prepare For the Tax Rate Hike?

-If you are one of the many Americans these days that rely on income generating stocks that pay dividends, then it’s also time to start thinking about Municipal bonds.
 Municipal bonds are bonds issued by the city, county & state governments and are often seen as less risky investments than equities.
 In addition, the investor is not subject to federal tax on the interest income & also wouldn’t have to pay state/local tax on the interest if the bonds are issued by the investor’s city, county or state.
-The main drawback with municipal bonds right now & the bond market in general, is that interest rates are low & expected to increase over the coming years, so the value of a municipal bond investment will likely go down.
-But, if you are really just looking to replace the income & benefit from tax savings, this type of investment deserves serious consideration.

 More Dividend Tax Questions?